MeltwaterArchive/storyplayer/modules/host/usingHost.md

 _usingHost()_ allows you to run commands on the named host.

-The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\HostActions_.
+The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\UsingHost_.

 ## Behaviour And Return Codes